- About Us

 New York, NY 10026

-Once a seat is reserved for your child, you will need to provide paperwork and be offered a number of permission slips and other forms to sign.
+At the orientation session, you will need to provide paperwork and will be offered a number of permission slips and other forms to sign.
 First, you will be asked to sign a yellow registration form; until this form is signed we do not consider your child enrolled at our school.
 Along with this form you must provide proof of address such as a utility bill as well as your child’s medical record and social security information.

 Most importantly, all children must have an annual medical examination prior to starting school.

-Finally, as noted above, if entering in a grade above kindergarten, your child will be assessed using our DRA and Interim Assessments to ensure proper grade placement.
+Finally, as noted above, if entering in a grade above kindergarten, your child will be assessed using our Developmental Reading Assessment (DRA) and Interim Assessments to ensure proper grade placement.